Grounding + Becoming

 We’ll talk about finding our way, making it through what we thought would be the death of us, and how we wouldn’t give any of it back if we could.
 We will lament how quickly time passes, whisper regrets, and dare to speak of what our hearts really want.

-Panning for Gold: Wake Up, Remember
+Panning for Gold: Holding the Impossible

 The Dynamism of Becoming: Notes from Real Life